-But he warned: "If an undesirable situation arises, China has the intention of safeguarding its legitimate rights."
+"If an undesirable situation arises, China has the intention of safeguarding its legitimate rights," he said.

-The office of the US Trade Representative in August launched in inquiry into the matter in August and is due to submit its findings to the White House soon.
+The office of the US Trade Representative launched an inquiry into the matter in August and is due to submit its findings to the White House soon.

-The newly ascendant Navarro emerged triumphant last week when former top economic aid Gary Cohn resigned following a bruising internal battle over whether to impose the steel and aluminum tariffs.
+The newly ascendant Navarro emerged triumphant last week when former top economic advisor Gary Cohn resigned following a bruising internal battle over whether to impose the steel and aluminum tariffs.

-Navarro, who rose to fame by publishing anti-Beijing diatribes on trade, is an outlier among more mainstream economists, who believe excessive tariffs will be self-defeating and trade deficits do not pose the threat that protectionists and trade hawks claim they do.
+The Harvard-trained Navarro rose to prominence by publishing anti-Beijing diatribes on trade and is an outlier among more mainstream economists, who believe excessive tariffs will be self-defeating.

-"I don't think...anybody on Wall Street will oppose cracking down on China's theft of our intellectual property," Navarro said.
+"I don't think ... anybody on Wall Street will oppose cracking down on China's theft of our intellectual property," Navarro said Thursday.

 The United States on Wednesday launched a trade dispute with India at the World Trade Organization over export subsidies.

-Officials say the White House is also considering imposing a raft of retaliatory trade measures against China by imposing tariffs on billions of dollars of tech and telecommunications imports.
+Officials say the White House's actions on intellectual property could include a raft of retaliatory tariffs on billions of dollars of tech and telecommunications imports from China.

 © 2018 AFP